Philippine Marine Corps: Marine Bases

 In November 2021, the Philippine Marines broke ground for the construction of its new headquarters inside the Bataan Technology Park complex in Morong, Bataan.
 It will be named after Rodolfo Biazon, who is the first and only Chief of Staff of the Armed Forces from the Marine Corps.

 The BRP Sierra Madre

 The BRP Sierra Madre is a Philippine Navy vessel that was intentionally beached off the shoal of Ayungin (also known as the Second Thomas Shoal) in 1999.
 It has since been occupied by a dozen Filipino Marines, all of whom take turns for an assignment of 5 months in order to assert the rights of sovereignty and jurisdiction of the Philippines on the island against Chinese demands.
 The history of the building and its occupants was put on the spotlight on March 29, 2014, when journalists were able to take pictures of the Chinese Coast Guard attempting to block a Philippine civilian ship bringing supplies to the Sierra Madre Marines.

+Rank Structure, and Insignias

+The rank insignias of the Philippine Marine Corps are heavily influenced by those used by their American counterparts, as many of their symbolisms.